 In selling, there is already a defined target available before the company, driving its prospects to purchase at any cost.

-The company targets the quantity that its sales teams are required to sell and then measure the success rate in terms of how much sales teams achieve their target.
+The company targets the quantity that its sales teams are required to sell and then measures the success rate in terms of how much sales teams achieve their target.

 Unlike marketing, selling is about short-term goals as it runs on a weekly/ monthly basis and so on.

-Now when you understand how marketing and selling differ based on the target to fulfill, it’s time to look at how they differ when it comes to process.
+Now that you understand how marketing and selling differ based on the target to fulfill, it’s time to look at how they differ when it comes to process.

-Once they have done this, the next step is that the two marketing and selling departments part their ways and do what suits their profile.
+Once they have done this, the next step is that the two marketing and selling departments to part ways and do what suits their profile.

-After this, they set a goal and lays out the plan for the entire process, and after that, the campaigns are started, which targets the audience in different ways.
+After this, they set a goal and lays out the plan for the entire process, and after that, the campaigns are started, which target the audience in different ways.

 The company’s sales team considers all the major processes involved in sales, such as how their team should be structured, what will be their market, and what should be the target for sales.